gammasoft71/xtd/docs/tutorial_controls_management.md

 }
 ```

-Indeed, you create my_label in the add_label method and when the method ends, my_label is deleted.
-But my_form contains a reference to the child control my_label.
+Indeed, you create my_label in the add_label method and when the method ends, my_label is deleted. when my_label is deleted, it remove automatically the reference on its control parent, in this case main_form.
+After add_label method ends, main_form does not contains my_label.
-So the main_form will try to handle a deleted child.
-THERE MAY BE MEMORY CORRUPTION.

 ## You should have written this instead: